-Route is defined as a trunk group to carry traffic to a certain destination exchange, or a route is one of the alternative ways to reach another exchange.
-Thus routing deals with the evaluation of the digits dialed by the calling subscriber, the determination of the direction the call has to be routed and the selection of the outgoing path, that is connected to the distant exchange.
-The routing also provide the signalling procedure to take care of both the exchanges, so that they recognize the same signalling language.
+Call Routing is defined as a trunk group to carry traffic to a certain destination exchange, or a route is one of the alternative ways to reach another exchange.
+Thus routing deals with the evaluation of the digits dialed by the calling subscriber, the determination of the direction the call has to be routed, and the selection of the outgoing path, that is connected to the distant exchange.
+The routing also provides the signaling procedure to take care of both the exchanges, so that they recognize the same signaling language.

 If the calling and called parties are not connected to the same exchange, the calling exchange must take part in the correct routing of the call.
-For this purpose first the called number is analysed and then the available paths through and outside the exchange is examined to route the call.
+For this purpose first the called number is analyzed and then the available paths through and outside the exchange are examined to route the call.

-The rule used for alternative routing is, "if no direct route is available between a particular centre and a destination centre, this particular centre should first test (in far-to-near order) any possible routes via centers in the next hierarchical level above that of the destination".
-In case all the trunks are busy, then appropriate signal (plant engaged tone) must be sent to the calling party.
+The rule used for alternative routing is, "If no direct route is available between a particular center and a destination center, this particular center should first test (in far-to-near order) any possible routes via centers in the next hierarchical level above that of the destination".
+In case all the trunks are busy, then an appropriate signal (plant-engaged tone) must be sent to the calling party.
 The same process is done in each exchange when there are a number of exchanges.

 Consider an example, in which a subscriber at a terminal exchange (TX 1) 581 wants to dial for TX2 7394.
-By dialling "0" the subscriber will get access to the NWD.
+By dialing "0" the subscriber will get access to the NWD.
 In the PTDC, a route selector stage is arranged to check for routes.
 In our case, there is a choice of four routes, as given below.
-The basic network scheme is shown in the figure No.3.13.
+The basic network scheme is shown in Figure No.3.13.

-As shown in the figure No.1, There is a direct route from PTDC 581 to PTDC 7394.
-From the destination PTDC 739, connection is extended to the terminal exchange and then to the required local exchange.
-In this example the last digit "4" of the trunk code 7394 is required.
+As shown in Figure No.1, There is a direct route from PTDC 581 to PTDC 7394.
+From the destination PTDC 739, the connection is extended to the terminal exchange and then to the required local exchange.
+In this example, the last digit "4" of the trunk code 7394 is required.
 While the remaining digits 739 are suppressed in PTDC 581.

 When the called party is in another part of the world.
-Then the wanted telephone number must be identified in a unique way, so that the international telephone network selects that particular number.
-For this purpose each country has numbering scheme with unique area codes.
+Then the wanted telephone number must be identified in a unique way so that the international telephone network selects that particular number.
+For this purpose, each country has a numbering scheme with unique area codes.
 The CCITT has allocated codes to different countries of the world.
 For example.
-Pakistan has the country code 92, Australia 61, America 1, etc. If a subscriber in Pakistan wants to make a call to his counterpart outside Pakistan, then he would dial as follow:
+Pakistan has the country code 92, Australia 61, America 1, etc. If a subscriber in Pakistan wants to make a call to his counterpart outside Pakistan, then he would dial as follows: